ilios/user-guide/reports/reports.md

 * Session Objective (one per row)

 You can use a spreadsheet program (Excel, Google Sheets, Numbers etc.) of your choice to set up formatting and sort order of this exported output.

+### Create New Report

+It is now possible to run an "on the fly" report.
+You can choose to save it for future use or use it as a one-off report, opting to download the data or not.